ev3dev/ev3dev.github.io/docs/getting-started.md

 {:toc}

 So you are ready to try out ev3dev.
 Great!.
-Here are step-by-step instructions to get ev3dev up and running on your EV3.
+Here are step-by-step instructions to get ev3dev up and running on your EV3 or Raspberry Pi.

 First, here are the things you need before starting:

-* A LEGO MINDSTORMS EV3 Intelligent Brick (obviously).
+* A LEGO MINDSTORMS EV3 Intelligent Brick or Raspberry Pi (any model).
-* A [microSD] or [microSDHC] card (2GB - 32GB). [microSDXC] is not supported (you might be able to get it to work, but it will operate at reduced speed).
-  Cards larger than 32GB will not work!
+* A [microSD] or [microSDHC] card (2GB or larger). [microSDXC] is not supported on the EV3. **All cards larger than 32GB will not work with the EV3!**
-  Also look at the [speed class rating].
-Class 10 is the fastest, but slower speeds will work just fine.
-Ultra High Speed (UHS) classes are not supported (again, they should work, but not at the rated speed).
 * A computer with an adapter for the SD card.
 You will need administrator user permissions on this computer.
-* A way to communicate with the EV3.
-This can be one of the following:
+* A way to communicate.
+For the EV3, this can be one of the following:
     * USB cable (the one that comes with the EV3)
     * USB WiFi dongle
     * USB Ethernet (wired) dongle
     * Bluetooth
+  For Raspberry Pi you will need to use the wired Ethernet connection first.

 ---